coryinsiderz/rnodec.io/content/faq/_index.md

 ## What does RnodeC do?

-We fight the good fight by operating nodes in blockchains that we believe in.
 All decentralized systems require decentralized communities to make the network unbreakable.
-We are here to do our duty.
+We are here to do our duty and fight the good fight.

+Originally, this meant that we operated nodes in blockchains that we believe in (bitcoin, ethereum, terra, solana).
+Our journey began with Terra - we ran a [validator node](https://hubble.figment.io/terra/chains/columbus-4/validators/AFE642901FCA4501BC0E2641A43B54E8E9D948FC) for a few months before realizing that, essentially, we just didn't have the capital to continue running a secure, robust architecture.
+At the same time, our passions were pulling us towards something higher level, for which we search.

-## Which Blockchains does RnodeC support?
+## So does RnodeC actually do anything?

-Currently we run a validator in the [terraform.money](https://terraform.money) ecosystem.
-For proof, [check out our validator node](https://hubble.figment.io/terra/chains/columbus-4/validators/AFE642901FCA4501BC0E2641A43B54E8E9D948FC)

-More to come!
-Maybe!

-## How can RnodeC help me?

-By inspiring you to join us in the journey into the new world.
-We'll see where this goes.

-But if you get involved in Terra, please feel free to throw us some 🥩 .
-And yes, staking your tokens to RnodeC is supporting us, but it is also (hopefully!) supporting yourself.
-You are earning a yield on your investment.

-## What is Staking?

-"Staking" cryptocurrency is one style of the alternative to just idle-y sitting on them and waiting for the number to go up.
-It is a low-risk path to earn passive interest on your investment.  (there are high risk paths too!
-Feel free to reach out if you'd like to discuss).
-Staking is also "voting" for the validators you stand by.

-Frankly, it makes no difference to *you* which node you stake your tokens to.
-Decentralized networks have mechanisms in place to incentivize validators to behave well, so most do.
-But keep in mind, a strong network is a well-balanced network.
+Actually we do still run an [eth2 validator node](https://beaconcha.in/validator/99abaf48501f91bffb12684c831596f0a8979e2c24d5ad021c9cf850cf29b45d88bc1ab5359462410654e6ecb36fe8dd).
+This one is maintained pro bono on behalf of friends and family, for the community.
+Our fee is the experience.